nickjackolaisen/BusinessInitiaitive/_posts/non profits/2024-09-04-non_profit_sustainability.md

 ### 2. Statistical Analysis of Nonprofit Longevity

-Studies show that [30% of nonprofits](https://americanheritagegirls.org/wp-content/uploads/2021/07/042621-Data-Reveals-That-Approximately-30-of-Nonprofits-Cease-to-Exist-After-Ten-Years.pdf) fail to last beyond 10 years, while many successful ones have operated for over 50 years.
+Studies show that <a href="https://americanheritagegirls.org/wp-content/uploads/2021/07/042621-Data-Reveals-That-Approximately-30-of-Nonprofits-Cease-to-Exist-After-Ten-Years.pdf" target="_blank">30% of nonprofits</a> fail to last beyond 10 years, while many successful ones have operated for over 50 years.

 The longevity of nonprofits often hinges on leadership, community engagement, and diversified funding.

 Visionary leaders who prioritize mission alignment and financial health enable their organizations to navigate challenges.

-According to the **[National Council of Nonprofits](https://www.councilofnonprofits.org/running-nonprofit/administration-and-financial-management/financial-management)**, nonprofits with diversified funding—grants, donations, earned income—are more likely to survive long-term, unlike those reliant on a single source.
+According to the <a href="https://www.councilofnonprofits.org/running-nonprofit/administration-and-financial-management/financial-management" target="_blank">National Council of Nonprofits</a>, nonprofits with diversified funding—grants, donations, earned income—are more likely to survive long-term, unlike those reliant on a single source.

 **Community support** is also essential.